 Low Pathogenic Avian Influenza (LPAI): causing generally a mild disease, may easily go undetected

-Highly pathogenic avian influenza (HPAI) outbreaks starting 10/2016
+Highly pathogenic avian influenza (HPAI) outbreaks - Latest developments

-In 2016, HPAI of subtype H5N8 virus was first detected in a wild bird (mute swan) found dead at a Hungarian lake on 27 October.
-The virus was then identified in wild birds, poultry farms and or captive bird holdings (e.g. in zoos) in 19 Member States: Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, France, Germany, Greece, Hungary, Italy, Luxembourg, the Netherlands, Poland, Slovakia, Spain, Sweden, Romania and the United Kingdom.
+In October 2016, HPAI of subtype H5N8 virus was first detected in a wild mute swan found dead at a lake in Hungary The virus was then identified in wild birds, poultry farms and/or captive bird holdings (e.g. in zoos) in 19 Member States: Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, France, Germany, Greece, Hungary, Italy, Luxembourg, the Netherlands, Poland, Slovakia, Spain, Sweden, Romania and the United Kingdom.
 Member States with a high density of duck and geese holdings were most affected.
-Finland, Ireland, Lithuania, Portugal, Slovenia and Cyprus identified the virus only in wild birds.
-Outbreaks in poultry and cases in wild birds sharply declined by end April 2017.
-From July to December 2017 HPAI outbreaks of subtype H5N8 were again confirmed in poultry farms in Northern Italy and in Bulgaria.
+In addition, Finland, Ireland, Lithuania, Portugal, Slovenia and Cyprus identified HPAI virus only in wild birds.
+Outbreaks in poultry and cases in wild birds sharply declined by end April 2017, but from July to December 2017 HPAI outbreaks of subtype H5N8 were again confirmed in poultry farms in Northern Italy and Bulgaria.

-In mid-December 2017 the Netherlands detected HPAI of subtype H5N6 in a poultry holding in Flevoland and in captive bird holdings.
-Based on the genetic analysis of HPAI H5N6 viruses recently detected in Europe and Asia, the EU Reference Laboratory for Avian Influenza concluded that the European strains can be differentiated from those strains associated with zoonotic infection in Asia.
+In mid-December 2017 the Netherlands detected HPAI of subtype H5N6 in a poultry holding and in captive bird holdings.
+Based on the genetic analysis of HPAI H5N6 viruses recently detected in Europe and Asia, the EU Reference Laboratory for avian influenza concluded that the European strains can be differentiated from those strains associated with zoonotic infection in Asia.
 Furthermore, they do not carry any virulence markers strongly associated with human infection risk.
 There have been no reported human infections with this particular genetic sub-lineage of H5N6.